-Though it's best to eat home-cooked food as much as you can, it's possible to make good choices when you go out to eat, even at fast food restaurants.
+It's best to eat food you cooked at home as much as you can.
+But it's possible to make good choices when you go out to eat, even at fast food restaurants.
 Here are some tips:

-- If you have meat, choose fish or chicken.
+- Do not order foods with any raw or undercooked meat, poultry, seafood, sprouts, or eggs. - If you have meat, choose fish or chicken.
 Make sure it's baked not fried. - If you choose chicken, make sure the skin has been removed. - If you have a hamburger, choose a small one.
-Add onion, lettuce, and tomato. - When you order a salad, get the dressing on the side, and use only a small portion of the dressing (1 tablespoon, or about the size of a ping-pong ball). - Choose fresh fruits or vegetables when possible. - Skip the cheese on sandwiches and burgers. - Do not add mayonnaise or salad dressing to sandwiches. - Avoid mayonnaise-based salads such as potato or macaroni salad. - Avoid French fries and onion rings.
+Add onion, lettuce, and tomato. - When you order a salad, get the dressing on the side, and use only a small portion of the dressing (1 tablespoon, or about the size of a ping-pong ball). - Choose fresh fruits or vegetables when possible. - Skip the cheese on sandwiches and burgers. - Do not add mayonnaise or salad dressing to sandwiches. - Do not eat potato salads or macaroni salads made with mayonnaise. - Do not eat French fries and onion rings.
 Choose a baked potato instead.
-Ask for toppings on the side and use only small amounts of them. - Do not order foods with any raw or undercooked meat, poultry, seafood, sprouts, or eggs. - Avoid eating at buffets and from salad bars.
+Ask for toppings on the side and use only small amounts of them. - Do not eat at buffets or from salad bars.
 Both carry the risk of infection and food poisoning.